What is turnover in business and why is it important?

 Understanding how well your business is doing might not be an exact science, but business turnover is one of the markers you can use to get a good idea.

-What is the definition of turnover?
+What is business turnover?

 Turnover is the total sales made by a business in a certain period.
 It’s sometimes referred to as ‘gross revenue’ or ‘income’.
 This is different to profit, which is a measure of earnings.